: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Thesis: The best cultural criticism is at least a decade old, and often a good bit older.
 The reason …

-: Given how much I’ve enjoyed his Freedom for Ministry, I thought it wise to read a little more …
+: Given how much I’ve enjoyed his Freedom for Ministry, I thought it wise to read a little more about …

 : Richard John Neuhaus: It may seem like a cop-out to say that great preaching cannot be defined, you …